-Congressman Charles W. Boustany, Jr., M.D., (R-LA), Chairman of the Subcommittee on Oversight of the Committee on Ways and Means, today announced that the Subcommittee will hold a hearing on the Internal Revenue Service (“IRS”) and the 2013 tax return filing season.
-The hearing will take place on Thursday, April 25, 2013, in Room 1100 of the Longworth House Office Building, beginning at 2:30 P.M.
+Congressman Charles W. Boustany, Jr., M.D., (R-LA), Chairman of the Subcommittee on Oversight of the Committee on Ways and Means, today announced that the Subcommittee will hold a hearing on the Internal Revenue Service (IRS) and the 2014 tax return filing season.
+The hearing will take place on Wednesday, May 7, 2014, in Room 1100 of the Longworth house Office Building, beginning at 10:30 A.M.

-The Acting Commissioner of the Internal Revenue Service, Mr. Steve Miller, will be the only witness at the hearing.
-However, any individual or organization not scheduled for an oral appearance may submit a written statement for consideration by the Committee and for inclusion in the printed record of the hearing.
+The Commissioner of the Internal Revenue Service, the Honorable John Koskinen, will be the only witness at the hearing.
+However, any individual or organization not scheduled for an oral appearance may submit a written statement for consideration by the Committee and for inclusion into the printed record of the hearing.